Do You Refuse To Use Your Artistic Gifts? This is the danger…

 Creativity, if not channeled into constructive work, turns against us contributing to destructive behavior or emotions.

-The destruction could be expressed as : critique of other artists, self critic, deeply seated resentment towards those who “didn’t let you study theatre”, etc. Destruction of the works of others: either physical or in form of reviews online, in magazines.
+The destruction could be expressed as: critique of other artists, self critique, deeply seated resentment towards those who advised you against going to arts.
+Destruction of the works of others: either physical or in form of reviews online, in magazines.
 Bullying other’s creativity at work.

 Caroline Myss, “Sacred Contracts”, writes about an artists who diminished his creativity and his inner calling and at the same time talking negatively about every single other artist.
 (Though not expressed in art, his creative energy was translated to being negative about others.)

-When I “gave up” on art, I felt the sadness inside, turning against me, deep disappointment with my self and a feeling of wasted time.
+When I “gave up” on art, I felt the sadness inside, turning against me, deep disappointment with my self and a sense of wasted time.